microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. Open the variables.tf and add the inputs for configuring your _Azure Function Walkthrough Module_ by pasting the following:

+    > **TIP**: Helpful commands (ex. "`terraform fmt .`") for properly formating Terraform files can be found [here](https://www.terraform.io/docs/commands/fmt.html)

     ```terraform
     variable "name" {
       description = "A name for the azure function app defining the walkthrough module and how it will be identified within your Azure subscription and resource group."
       type        = string
     }
     variable "name_prefix" {
       description = "A prefix to be appended to your function app name in order to enforce a unique name."
       type        = string
     }
-    variable "resource_group" {
+    variable "resource_group_name" {
       description = "The name of the resource group in which to create the function app."
       type        = string
     }
-    variable "resource_group_location" {
-        description = "The location of the resource group where the function app will live."
-        type        = string
-    }
     variable "app_service_plan_id" {
       description = "The ID of the service plan where the azure function app will be hosted."
       type        = string
     }
-    variable "storage_connection_string" {
+    variable "storage_account_name" {
-        description = "This is the storage account used to inflate the ephemeral state of the Azure Function."
+      description = "The storage account needed to orchestrate the azure function."
       type        = string
     }
     ```